padix-key/kmer-article/article.typ

 ]

 Specifically, in case that the sequence is represented as ASCII text
-#footnote[This is true for almost every sequence type encountered in biology.]
+#footnote[This is true for almost every sequence type encountered in biology.],
 mapping a sequence $S$ to sequence code can be implemented using fast array access as described in
 @figure_encode, in contrast to employing a slower associative array
 #footnote[This container type is also termed _map_ or _dictionary_ depending on the programming